As a Lyft driver, you’re responsible for collecting GST/HST for the Canada Revenue Agency (CRA) and for filing GST/HST returns.

-GST/HST is already calculated in the fares your passengers pay, so it won’t impact your earnings.
-Also, when you register for GST/HST, you can claim some of it back when you file your taxes.
+GST/HST is already calculated in addition to the fares your passengers pay, so it won’t impact your earnings.
+Also, when you register for GST/HST, you can claim some credits back for GST/HST that you have paid when you file your taxes.

 - GST/HST benefits for Lyft drivers

 When you register for GST/HST, you should be eligible to claim input tax credits on some expenses incurred as a Lyft driver.
 Claiming input tax credits means asking the CRA to refund you for the GST/HST you’ve paid on eligible goods and services during the tax year.

 So when you pay GST/HST on some things you would’ve normally paid for as a car owner anyway — like gas, car repairs, and car washes — you may be able to claim some GST/HST back in the form of a tax credit.
 Of course, some restrictions do apply.

 Pro tip: A tax professional can help you understand which things are eligible for input tax credits and what documentation you need to support an input tax credit claim.

 You’ll see the following sections on your Lyft quarterly earnings summary: